DAFs in 2026: Turning Donor-Advised Funds Into Year-Round Relationships

 This is one reason organizations operating under fiscal sponsorship or shared infrastructure models often perform well with DAFs:

-they signal readiness without unnecessary administrative sprawl.
+They signal readiness without unnecessary administrative sprawl.

 For donors, structure isn’t bureaucracy.